sk3ma/scripts/README.md

 # scripts
-Miscellaneous automation scripts for both CentOS and Ubuntu.
+Miscellaneous Bash scripts for both CentOS and Ubuntu.